 - A fasting glucose test is a test of your blood sugar levels taken in the morning before you have eaten.
 A level of 126 mg/dL or higher may mean that you have diabetes.

-The A1C test is a simple blood test that reflects what your average blood sugar levels have been over the past 3 months.
-An A1C level of 6.5% or higher may indicate diabetes.
-In most cases, your doctor will want to repeat a test that is high in order to confirm the diagnosis.
+- The A1c test is a simple blood test that shows your average blood sugar levels for the past 2-3 months.
+An A1c level of 6.5% or higher may mean you have diabetes.

 What Are the Treatments for Diabetes?

 Diabetes is a serious disease that you cannot treat on your own.
 Your doctor will help you make a diabetes treatment plan that is right for you -- and that you can understand.
 You may also need other health care professionals on your diabetes treatment team, including a foot doctor, nutritionist, eye doctor, and a diabetes specialist (called an endocrinologist).